 It’s pretty common knowledge a wedding costs a lot of two things: time and money.
 If you’re in college, these are probably two things you don’t have a lot of.
 And if you’re engaged and still in school, the thought of trying to plan a wedding while maintaining your grades can be daunting.

 You might be wondering whether it’s actually possible to do both at the same time.
 The good news is that it can be done, and it can even be fun!
-With a little research, a lot of planning, maybe a few coupons and a lot more discipline, it is possible to plan your perfect wedding without killing your bank account or your grades.
+With a little research, a lot of planning, some affordable wedding gifts, maybe a few coupons and a lot more discipline, it is possible to plan your perfect wedding without killing your bank account or your grades.

 The first thing you need to do is make a budget.
 Even if you’re not short on cash, a budget is still a vital part of your planning.
 The money you don’t spend on your wedding can go toward your honeymoon or future home.
 A budget also limits not only your money but your time.